atiquinnn/FHS-Zapisky/Old Norse Literature/Old Norse Literature.md

 - They wrote down even the pagan/folk texts because it was so removed from the world
 - Christian texts too but Sagas and myth, this is unique in all of europe
 - They wrote in Old Norse and not Latin, there was very little Latin
-- Language evolution -- Added two leters: TH, DH
+- Language evolution -- Added two leters to the latin alphabet: Þ, Ð - which they took from their runic alphabet
 - Many gods - Christ, Thor etc., no contradiction
 - Education of the people - priests got educated in Norway
 - Schools started popping up, even lay people could attend, which was not the case in most places in europe